AmpersandTarski/documentation/tutorial/data-in-spreadsheets.md

+# Data in spreadsheets

 In this section we will make an Ampersand script that is based on an existing spreadsheet.
 This technique is useful for bottom-up design of an information system.
 This has many uses in practice, because people tend to administer a lot in spreadsheets for lack of proper information systems to support them.
 Ampersand has a facility that allows you to import existing .xlsx files with minimal changes.

-# Theory: tables vs. binary relations
+## Theory: tables vs. binary relations

 We can consider Ampersand as a finite system of relations.
 Every relation is a set of pairs and each pair contains two atoms.
-Suppose we want to store that in a relational database.
-An obvious implementation would be to map every relation to a table.
-That yields a database filled with two-column tables.
-This gives rise to the following question: Can we store relations more efficiently?

-This chapter studies ways to use database tables wider than two columns.
-The purpose is to get more efficient code by exploiting the strengths of relational databases.
-This translation must maintain the semantics of Ampersand in the eyes of its user.
-She may still perceive the world as a system of relations.
-All laws of relation algebra remain applicable in this world.
+However, in the real world we also store information in wider tables, as we do in spreadsheets and relational databases.
+Here is the trick.
+If we have two pairs that share the same left atom, e.g. \(1, Abraham\) and \(1, Lincoln\), we can put them in the same row.
+Using the same trick, we can interpret a row in a spreadsheet as a number of pairs.

 ### Example